Home » Understanding Pearly Penile Papules » Anxiety busting — PPP Doctor shares 18 years of experience

 The Fear of Being Judged Is Extremely Common

-Many men worry less about PPP themselves and more about how other people might react.
+We’ve learned that many men worry less about PPP themselves and more about how other people might react.

 Over the years, concerns about relationships have appeared repeatedly.